 - Chronotherapy in Indian, Chinese, and other such traditional herbal medicine systems

-- Design and development of drug delivery systems for treatment of diseases on chronopharmacological basis
+- Design, development, evaluation and analysis of drug delivery systems for treatment of diseases on chronopharmacological basis

-- Development of Drug targeting systems, protein and peptide delivery systems, sustained and controlled release systems
+- Development and analysis of drug targeting systems, protein and peptide delivery systems, sustained and controlled release systems

 The journal publishes the following types of papers: